bpsong/pdfdoc_extraction/docs/design_architecture.md

 ## Logical components

 - Watch Folder Monitor: detects new PDFs and moves them to processing dir.
 This component adheres to the Single Responsibility Principle by focusing solely on file ingestion, decoupling it from the core processing logic.
-- Workflow Loader: selects a workflow based on matching rules and supplies tasks.
-This component is responsible for dynamic task instantiation and managing the sequence of operations, ensuring flexibility in pipeline definition.
+- Workflow Loader: builds the Prefect flow from the single configured `pipeline` list and supplies tasks.
+This component is responsible for dynamic task instantiation and managing the sequence of operations defined in configuration.
 - Standard Steps: pluggable tasks under `standard_step` (extraction, rules, storage, archiver, housekeeping).
 These are designed as independent, reusable units of work.
 - Config Manager: validates configuration at startup and enforces folder/file existence.
 It centralizes system configuration and ensures operational readiness.
 - Status Manager: records task lifecycle events for operational visibility.
 This provides a standardized mechanism for reporting progress and errors across the pipeline.